malariagen/pipelines/docs/specs/short-read-alignment-vector.md

   the pipeline is launched for a given batch of samples.
 I.e., there is no need to consider any case where additional lanelets may arrive at a later time.

+* Sequencing will be from Illumina technology, using paired-end sequencing.
+Mosquitoes will be sequenced individually, i.e., each mosquito sample will be used to create a separate DNA library, and libraries will not be pooled.
+Each individual mosquito will be sequenced to high coverage (target ~30X).
+Read length may vary between sequencing runs, i.e., the pipeline cannot assume the same read length across all lanelets.

+* Trimming of adapter sequences, if necessary, will have been performed prior to running this pipeline.

 ## Inputs